mikeroyal/Windows-11-Guide/README.md

 [Ultimate Windows Toolbox by Chris Titus Tech](https://github.com/ChrisTitusTech/win10script) is the Ultimate Windows 10 & 11 Script from a creation from multiple debloat scripts and gists from github.
 This script is designed to be a swiss army knife of Windows tools to help setup and optimize machines.

+[QTTab Bar](https://indiff.github.io/qttabbar/) is a simple utility that will enable you to operate files and folders like tab browser folder grouping, and histories for Windows Explorer in Windows 10/11.

+[Ear Trumpet](https://eartrumpet.app/) is a powerful volume control app for Windows 10/11 providing a system tray utility that gives you volume levels for every app and the ability to set custom inputs and outputs for those apps.

 [Wallpaper Engine](https://store.steampowered.com/app/431960/Wallpaper_Engine/) is a tool enables you to use live wallpapers on your Windows desktop.
 Various types of animated wallpapers are supported, including 3D and 2D animations, websites, videos and even certain applications.

 [Lively Wallpaper](https://lively-wallpaper.com/) is a Windows application designed to turn GIFs, games, and videos into animated wallpapers.

+## Installing drivers for Windows, AMD, and NVIDIA

+[Snappy Driver Installer(SDI) Origin](https://www.snappy-driver-installer.org) is a portable Windows tool to install and update device drivers.
+It can be used offline to install drivers where Internet isn't available.
+No more searching for drivers after a clean install of Windows 10/11.

+[Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) is a utility to trim down the bloat with Radeon Software for AMD GPUs on Microsoft Windows.

+[NVCleanstall](https://www.techpowerup.com/nvcleanstall/) is a tool that lets you customize the NVIDIA GeForce Driver package by removing components that you don't need (or want).
+This not only keeps things tidy, but also lowers disk usage and memory footprint.

+[OpenRGB](https://openrgb.org/) is an open source RGB lighting control tool that doesn't depend on manufacturer software.
+This includes ASUS Aura, ASRock, Corsair, G.Skill, Gigabyte, HyperX, MSI, Razer Synapse, ThermalTake, RGB Fusion, iCue, Mystic Light, Alienware AlienFX, Logitech G Hub, and any other RGB app.
+OpenRGB has support for Windows, Linux, MacOS(Apple Silicon ARM64 and Intel).

+[OpenRGB SDK](https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/OpenRGB-SDK-Documentation) is a network-based Software Development Kit, which allows third-party software to control all of your RGB.
+This allows for game integrations, music visualization, ambient lighting, and anything else you can imagine.
+SDK bindings are available for multiple programming languages including C++, Python, C#, Java, and more.

 # Getting Software